HISTORY of the Dermatology Chapter

 PRESIDENT: TREASURER: SECRETARY:

-Dr Linda Vogelnest Dr David Robson Dr Karyn Wesselingh
+Dr Linda Vogelnest Dr Mandy Craig Dr Karyn Wesselingh

 The Chapter is grateful for and would like to acknowledge the support of its sponsors.
-Due to sponsorship funding we have been able to invite international speakers to our Science Week meetings, assist our residents and overseas members with travel expenses, publish our Chapter Science Week Meeting Proceedings, and offer a number of grants to foster greater awareness, education and knowledge in Veterinary Dermatology.
+Due to sponsorship funding we have been able to invite international speakers to our Science Week meetings, publish the Chapter Science Week Meeting Proceedings, and offer a number of grants to foster greater awareness, education and knowledge in Veterinary Dermatology.

 AIMS OF THE DERMATOLOGY CHAPTER